theupdateframework/python-tuf/tuf/client/README.md

 ## Overview of the Update Process

-If at any point in the following process there is a problem (e.g., only expired metadata can be retrieved), the Root file is downloaded and the process starts over.
-Optionally, the software update system using the framework can decide how to proceed rather than automatically downloading a new Root file.

 1. The software update system instructs TUF to check for updates.

 2. TUF downloads and verifies timestamp.json.